Capability 5: complexity and uncertainty

 - predicting the influence of changing one factor is usually tricky and uncertain

-Therefore it is hardly surprising that rehabilitation must manage uncertainty in almost all spheres.
+Therefore, it is hardly surprising that rehabilitation must manage uncertainty in almost all spheres.
 The surprise is how many predictions can be made.

 Trial of interventions

-The most important consequence for the rehabilitation team, and for the individual members of that team, is that while it is often essential to start a trial of a possible treatment, it is even more critical to stop a treatment when it is not succeeding sufficiently to justify its continuation.
-In practical terms, this requires:
+The most important consequence for the rehabilitation team is that, while it is often essential to initiate a trial of a possible treatment, it is even more critical to discontinue a treatment when it is not sufficiently effective to justify its continuation.

-- agreement by both the patient (and family) and the team on
+- Agreement by both the patient (and family) and the team on

-- how long a reasonable trial should be
+- How long a reasonable trial should be

-- what constitutes a sufficient change to warrant the continuation
+- What constitutes a sufficient change to warrant the continuation

-- that treatment will stop if treatment fails
+- That treatment will stop if treatment fails

-- discussion of options to be considered if treatment fails
+- Discussion of options to be considered if treatment fails

 In summary, using the biopsychosocial model of illness inevitably leads to challenges, particularly when considering higher-level functional and social outcomes.
 As rehabilitation is a problem-solving process, the only practical way of handling these challenges is to offer structured trials of treatments with clear rules governing stopping.
 This is fair to the patient, who has an opportunity to benefit, and to others, as resources will not be used pursuing treatments that are not helping a patient.